ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning for vCenter Server instances
+# Planning for Automated instances
 {: #vc_planning}

 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on services requirements.
-Review the following requirements before you order your VMware vCenter Server® instance.
+Review the following requirements before you order your {{site.data.keyword.vcf-auto}} instance.

-* New deployments of vCenter Server instances with VMware vSphere® 6.5 or 6.7 are not supported.
+* New deployments of instances with VMware vSphere® 6.5 or 6.7 are not supported.
-* New deployments of vCenter Server multizone instances are not supported.
+* New deployments of multizone instances are not supported.
-* New deployments of vCenter Server with NSX-V instances are not supported.
+* New deployments of {{site.data.keyword.vcf-auto-short}} with NSX-V instances are not supported.

 ## Account requirements
 {: #vc_planning-account-req}

 The account that you are using must meet certain requirements.
 For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts).

+## Licensing considerations
+{: #vc_planning-licensing}

+{{site.data.content.vmware-licensing}}

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #vc_planning-dc-availability}

-The vCenter Server deployment has strict requirements on the physical infrastructure.
+The {{site.data.keyword.vcf-auto-short}} deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.
-The following {{site.data.keyword.cloud_notm}} data centers are available for vCenter Server deployment.
+The following {{site.data.keyword.cloud_notm}} data centers are available for {{site.data.keyword.vcf-auto-short}} deployment.

 | Data center | Pod | Server options for NSX-T[^nsx-t-7] | Server options for NSX-V[^nsx-v] |
 |:----------- |:--- |:---------------------------------- |:-------------------------------- |